 For many outdoor enthusiasts, the winter means one thing: time to hit the slopes!
 Whether you’re a skier or snowboarder, you probably have a favorite mountain.
 But, if you’re looking to try a new destination, check out our list of the best states for skiing.
 While this topic is often hotly debated, everyone agrees that the country has tons of great places to experience world-class skiing.
 Each of our five favorite states for skiing offers unique experiences as the mountain terrain in every region varies.

 Follow our guide to the best states for skiing, and you’ll undoubtedly experience a memorable winter adventure.
-If you’re looking for other intriguing places to take a different kind of nature-focused vacation, check out our list of Select Registry properties that offer outdoor adventures.
+If you’re looking for intriguing places to take a different nature-focused vacation, check out these Select Registry outdoor adventures.

 Discover the Best States for Skiing